 Tampa Violent Crime Lawyer

 Tampa Violent Crime Attorney

 On any given day in the US, a violent crime is committed every 24.6 seconds.
 Facing criminal charges for a violent crime can place defendants in an intimidating position.
-Hefty fines, jail time, and even prison sentences are potential penalties for those with violent crime charges.
+Hefty fines, jail time, and even prison sentences are potential penalties for those found guilty of violent crime charges.
 As your case works its way through the justice system, a Tampa violent crime lawyer can ensure that you are afforded every available right allowable under the law.

 Politicians have long pushed “tough on crime” policies.
 The results are an often overly punitive system that leaves defendants feeling hopeless and lost.
 At Jeff Marshall Law, our goal is to fight for the most favorable outcome for your case.
+As experienced criminal defense attorneys, we are dedicated to providing you with the robust defense you deserve.

+Tampa Violent Crime Lawyer